PickleZapper/LED-Accl-Game/README.md

 ## Problems
  * Documentation kinda sucks
  * Not sure if it should use busy while loops or allow for parallel tasks
- * Functions kinda suck (The functions do too much and not enough at the same time)
  * Button input should probably use interrupts (but I don't know how to... yet)